-Those same sages likely can’t define those various elements that ultimately define a truly thrilling novel.
-By exciting, understand that I’m not speaking about a constant barrage of chills and spills, page after page after page.
-It’s not a roller-coaster rush of excitement, not a thunder and lightning kind of excitement, but rather a writer’s ability to whisk a reader away to another realm or reveal the depths of a fictional human being—your readers unable to put the book down until the final word of the last page.
-Exciting novels can be told in a whisper; can be written without the stench of death or the horror of mass destruction; without a single tear drop or belly laugh or even a boffo, surprisingly twisted last page that defies the reader’s expectation.
+Those same sages likely can’t define the various elements that ultimately define a truly thrilling novel.
+By exciting, I’m not speaking about a constant, continual barrage of chills and spills, page after page after page.
+Your intent is not to provide an unyielding roller-coaster rush, nor an incessant, thunder-and-lightning sort of excitement—but rather the finesse to transport readers to another realm and/or reveal the depths of an entirely fictive being.
+If successful, readers will stay with you until the final word of the last page.
+Exciting novels can be told in a whisper, can be written without the stench of death or the horror of mass destruction; without a single tear drop or belly laugh or even a boffo, surprisingly twisted last page that defies the reader’s expectation.
 Exciting novels simply must be told in exciting ways.

 My idea of fictive excitement?
-It’s a combination of developing a witty and engaging style, an active (not passive) voice (see Active Voice and Show, Don’t Tell), and the ability to tell a complete story.
-Excitement is in the eye of the beholder after all.
-And, in my opinion, excitement simply means your ability to prompt readers to, without hesitation, turn to the next page.
-If I knew the secret formula every time I sat down to write, I’d own the New York Times Best Seller List.
+It’s a combination of developing a witty and engaging style, an active—not passive—voice (see Active Voice and Show, Don’t Tell), and the ability to tell a complete story.
+Excitement is in the eye of the beholder, after all.
+And, in my opinion, excitement is simply a writer’s ability to prompt readers to, without hesitation, turn to the next page.
+And if I knew the secret formula every time I sat down to write, I’d own the New York Times Best Seller List.

 I do not.